 We’re also calling upon the government to extend the furlough scheme for those CEV employees whose jobs make it difficult for reasonable adjustments to be implemented, e.g. hospitality, teaching, carers, factory workers.
 This support is necessary until more data becomes available and the risk of the pandemic to the vulnerable subsides.
 Extending furlough until this point will help to ensure these employees are not at the risk of unfair redundancies.

 Share this campaign on social media, using the hashtag #LifeVsLivelihood, using the graphics downloadable here.
 Alternatively, get in touch with our Advocacy team to discuss how you can support us further in this campaign.

 Whether or not you are personally affected by this issue, we need your help to raise awareness of the challenges facing leukaemia patients who are working at this time.

 Support the campaign on social media!
 Use the hashtag #LifeVsLivelihood on all social media platforms and add to the conversation.
 Why not share your own experience, or support someone you know to be affected.
 We have made #LifeVsLivelihood infographics to support the campaign; you can find them here.
 Download them and share them on social media with the hashtag #LifeVsLivelihood.

 We need you to show support for our government recommendations!
 We’ve created an automated form that sends an email to your MP asking them to consider our recommendations – all you need to do is fill in your name, email address and postcode.
 It’s that simple!
 Contact your MP here.

-If you have any further questions about our #LifeVsLivelihood campaign then you can contact our Campaigns and Advocacy team.
+If you have any further questions about our #LifeVsLivelihood campaign then you can contact our Advocacy team.
 They are available Monday to Friday from 9:00am – 5:30pm.
 If you would like to speak to them, you can send them an email at firstname.lastname@example.org